Tanem

-Tanem is a village in the municipality of Trondheim in Trøndelag county, Norway.
+Tanem is a village in Trondheim Municipality in Trøndelag county, Norway.
 It is located between Nidelva river and Vassfjellet approximately 3 km west of the village of Klæbu which sits on the other side of the river.

-The 0.45 km2 village has a population (2018) of 1,273 and a population density of 2878 PD/km2.
+The 0.45 km2 village has a population (2024) of 1,295 and a population density of 2878 PD/km2.
 Tanem's population has been growing rapidly.
 The Tanem village itself and surrounding areas provides few employment opportunities and most of the residents of Tanem commute to Trondheim to work.

 Location

-The village of Tanem lies at the foot of Vassfjellet and stretches westwards almost down to the river Nidelva.
-Vassfjellet and the forested areas around the village provides ample room for outdoors activities, like hiking, mountain biking, and foraging for berries.
+The village of Tanem lies at the foot of the mountain Vassfjellet and stretches westwards almost down to the river Nidelva.
+Vassfjellet and the forested areas around the village provides opportunities for tourism including outdoors activities like hiking, mountain biking, and foraging for berries.
 The local skiing clubs include Freidig Alpin and Vassfjellet SK.
 The local Motorcycle Club Sprengstart MC was founded here in 1983.